Includes information on Unions, Guilds and Foundations

 The Production Guild

-The Production Guild is the key UK association representing production executives and production accountants engaged in major feature film and television drama production.
-We actively seek to improve our members’ employment and development opportunities across domestic feature film and television drama; while providing our members with information and advice on current legal, financial and commercial developments within the US, UK and European production environments.
+The Production Guild is the key UK membership association representing professionals working in production management for feature film and TV drama.
+The Guild has over 900 freelance and permanently employed members working in accounts, production, assistant directing, location management, post production and VFX.
+The Guild actively seeks to improve members’ employment and development opportunities across domestic feature film and television drama; while also providing members with information and advice on current legal, financial and commercial developments within the US, UK and European production environments.
+The organisation also runs training courses for both new entrants and professionals wishing to develop their production knowledge and skills.

 UK Screen Association